electron/website/docs/latest/api/safe-storage.md

 ### `safeStorage.isEncryptionAvailable()`

-Returns `Boolean` - Whether encryption is available.
+Returns `boolean` - Whether encryption is available.

 On Linux, returns true if the secret key is available.
 On MacOS, returns true if Keychain is available.